-Option Description Embedded SATA Enables the embedded SATA option to be set to Off , AHCI , or RAID modes.
-This option is set to AHCI Mode by default.
-Security Freeze Lock Sends Security Freeze Lock command to the embedded SATA drives during POST.
+Option Description Embedded SATA Enables the embedo default. ded SATA option to be set to Off, AHCI , or RAID modes.
+This option is set to AHCI Mode by Security Freeze Lock Sends Security Freeze Lock command to the embedded SATA drives during POST.
 This option is applicable only for AHCI Mode.
 This option is set to Enabled by default.
-Write Cache Enables or disables the command for the embedded SATA drives during POST.
-This option is set to Disabled by default.
-Port n Sets the drive type of the selected device.
-For AHCI Mode or RAID Mode, BIOS support is always enabled.
+Write Cache Enables or disables t default. the command for the embedded SATA drives during POST.
+This option is set to Disabled by Port n Sets the drive type of the selected device.
+For AHCI Mode or RAID Mode , BIOS support is always enabled.
 Option Description Model Specifies the drive model of the selected device.
-Drive Type Specifies the type of drive attached to the SA Specifies the type of drive attached to the SATA port.
+Drive Type Specifies the type of drive attached to the SATA port.
 Capacity Specifies the total capacity of the drive.
 This field is undefined for removable media devices such as optical drives.